AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 ## Feature analysis for DIABLO models

-InterFold provides a number of functions for analysing the output from DIABLO models produced in `mixOmics`.
+OmicsFold provides a number of functions for analysing the output from DIABLO models produced in `mixOmics`.

 - [`get.diablo.top.loadings()`](#get-diablo-top-loadings) outputs a data frame